syncfusion-content/asp.netwebforms-docs/aspnet/Schedule/Customization.md

 ### Working Hours

-Working hours indicates the work hour limit within the Scheduler.
-To enable the highlighting of work hours on the Scheduler, set the **highlight** option available within the WorkHours property to **true**.
-By default, it is set to true. `WorkHours` property contains the below specified options,
+Working hours indicates the work hour limit within the Scheduler, which is highlighted visually with white colored work cells.
+To enable the highlighting of work hours on the Scheduler, set the **highlight** option available within the workHours property to **true**.
+By default, it is set to true. `WorkHours` is a object property which contains the below specified options,

-* **Highlight** – enables/disables the work hour highlighting functionality.
+* **Highlight** – enables/disables the highlighting of work hours.
-* **Start** - sets the time to be depicted as the start of the working/business hour in a day.
+* **Start** - sets the start time of the working/business hour in a day.
-* **End** - sets the time limit to denote the end of the working/business hour in a day.
+* **End** - sets the end time limit of the working/business hour in a day.

-The work hours are differentiated from other normal hours, by depicting the Scheduler cells in different color shade that belongs to this working hour time range.

 {% highlight html %}